-“I assist clients with their most complex civil, criminal and regulatory disputes with a focus on winning, persuasively telling their side of the story and on furthering their business goals.”
+“I represent clients in their most important cases, whether at trial, or in civil litigation, arbitration, white-collar defense or other crisis, with a focus on winning, persuasively telling their side of the story and on furthering their business goals.”

 Education and qualifications

-Adam Lurie, the Head of Linklaters' Dispute Resolution Practice in the United States and the Americas, and Linklaters’ Washington, D.C. office, has been recognized as one of the United States’ top complex commercial and white collar trial and defense lawyers.
-The world’s leading multinational companies, financial institutions, and business leaders engage Adam as their lead counsel in their most important cases, whether civil, arbitration, regulatory, and white-collar, and for their most significant corporate governance matters.
-Adam draws on his prior experience as a senior U.S. Department of Justice (“DOJ”) official, DOJ white-collar prosecutor, and top lawyer for a committee in the U.S. Congress.
+Adam Lurie, the Head of Linklaters' Dispute Resolution Practice in the United States and the Americas, and Linklaters’ Washington, D.C. office, is regarded as one of the United States’ top trial lawyers and litigators.
+He serves as lead counsel to multinational companies, financial institutions, foreign governments and leaders in their most important cases, whether at trial, or in civil litigation, arbitration, white-collar defense or other major crisis.
+Adam draws on his prior experience in all three branches of the U.S. government, including a senior U.S. Department of Justice (“DOJ”) official, DOJ white-collar prosecutor, and chief counsel for a committee in the U.S. Congress.

-Adam is also a non-profit leader.
+In addition, Adam is a non-profit and community leader.
 For example, he is a board member, and member of the Legal Committee of the American Jewish Committee (AJC).
-Adam also takes on important pro bono matters, including representing AJC before the U.S. Supreme Court and the U.S. Courts of Appeals in precedent setting cases involving religious liberty, freedom of speech, Presidential power, and other critical issues, and advising Re:Coded, a U.S. non-profit that teaches coding and tech leadership to Middle East refugees.
+Adam is also a U.S. board member for Volcani International Partnerships, the prominent Israeli non-profit which brings leading Israeli agricultural technology to the developing world.
+Further, Adam takes on important pro bono matters, including representing AJC before the U.S. Supreme Court and the U.S. Courts of Appeals in precedent setting cases involving religious liberty, freedom of speech, Presidential power, and other critical issues.

-- lead U.S. counsel to ICBC Standard Bank Plc in achieving DOJ FCPA declination and SEC administrative resolution in connection with ground-breaking first-ever Deferred Prosecution Agreement entered into in the UK.
+- lead U.S. counsel to ICBC Standard Bank Plc achieving DOJ FCPA declination and SEC administrative resolution.

-- lead counsel to global financial institution in achieving DOJ declination in global forex investigation, despite guilty plea of client’s former senior currency trader, and DOJ enforcement against numerous other financial institutions.
+- lead counsel to global financial institution achieving DOJ declination in global forex investigation, despite guilty plea of client’s former trader.

 - lead U.S. counsel defending a global publicly-traded company in a DOJ FCPA and multijurisdictional bribery investigation.

-- New Jersey Governor Chris Christie’s campaign as lead counsel in a civil rights class action in the so called “Bridgegate” matter.
+- New Jersey Governor Chris Christie’s campaign as lead counsel in “Bridgegate” matters, including winning total dismissal of class action.

 - lead defense counsel to senior business leaders in high-profile DOJ, SEC, OFAC and other criminal and regulatory investigations.

-- Société Générale bank as co-lead defense counsel in federal antitrust and market-manipulation class and related actions.
+- State Street bank as lead defense counsel in federal antitrust and market-manipulation class and related actions.